raissaccorreia/spring-challenge-pyyne/README.md

 mvn spring-boot:run
 ```

-For that it's necessary to install the following requisites.
+For that, it's necessary to install the following pre-requisites.

 ### Prerequisites

 - Java openjdk version "17.0.2"
 - Apache Maven 3.6.3

-I run and developed the application on Ubuntu 22.04.2 LTS, here are the links to check for your OS.
+I ran and developed the application on Ubuntu 22.04.2 LTS, here are the links to check for your environment.

 [JDK 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)